Adolis García Player Props: Rangers vs. Astros

-On Saturday, Adolis Garcia (on the back of going 1-for-4 with a home run and two RBI) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:10 PM ET.
+The Texas Rangers and Adolis Garcia, who went 1-for-4 with an RBI last time out, battle Framber Valdez and the Houston Astros at Minute Maid Park, Sunday at 7:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Astros.
+In his most recent game he had a one-hit showing (1-for-4) against the Astros.

 Adolis García Game Info & Props vs. the Astros